 With a residential yurt, a wooden floor is of course an advantage, whether it should be additionally insulated depends on the needs and demands of the customers.

 If possible, we recommend building the wooden floor yourself.
 If you don't think so, you can have the floor or the pedestal built by a carpenter or carpenter nearby.
 For ecological reasons, it makes perfect sense to use your own resources nearby.
 Although we can offer ready-made floor elements, this always requires a substrate prepared by the customer.

 We are often asked about building permits for residential yurts.
 Every church regulates such matters differently, so we as Zeltwelt unfortunately no reliable information!

 Basically, a yurt runs as a nomad tent under mobile construction.
 As soon as it is equipped with a permanent substructure such as a pedestal or wooden floor, we move in a gray area.
 So if you want to leave your yurt standing for a longer period of time, you should perhaps inquire in advance with the respective municipality about the regulations at the relevant location.
 As is so often the case in life, however, “where there is no plaintiff - there no judge”.

 What equipment do I need?

 If you want to live in a yurt all year round, you can't avoid isolation.
 However, we are of the opinion that isolation is not absolutely necessary for occasional use or for holiday accommodation.
-With a wood stove you can reach a yurt of medium size, even in the deepest Winter a cozy warmth.
-The temperatures in a tent never drop below freezing point.
-An insulation helps to store the heat and in summer it keeps the heat from outside.
-The disadvantage is the resulting dark interior.
+With a wood stove you can reach a yurt of medium size, even in the deepest Winter a pleasant warmth.
+Insulation helps to store heat and in summer it keeps the heat out.
+The disadvantage, however, is the resulting dark interior.

 What design options are there?